 You should also consider the nutritional benefit you are getting from what you eat to ensure that you are fit and healthy.

 Here are 17 low-calorie, nutrient-dense snacks to try:

 1. Hard-boiled eggs

-Eggs are considered naturals multivitamin for a reason.
+Eggs are considered a natural multivitamin for a reason.

 2. Greek yogurt with berries

-Greek yogurt is packed with protein and vital nutrients like calcium, magnesium, and potassium.
+Greek yogurt contains protein and vital nutrients like calcium, magnesium, and potassium.

 For some additional sweetness, you can top it with raspberries, which are fiber-rich while being low-calorie.